House of Commons Members’ Fund Bill

 Overview

-This bill consolidates and updates the laws governing the House of Commons Members’ Fund, a fund that provides financial assistance to former MPs and their dependants.
-It clarifies the fund's management, the levy on MPs' salaries that funds it, and the government's role in its financial support.
+This bill consolidates and updates the laws governing the House of Commons Members’ Fund, a fund that provides financial assistance to former MPs and their dependents.
+It clarifies the fund's governance, how it's financed, and the process for distributing grants.

 Description

-The fund is primarily funded by a levy on MPs' salaries, set annually by the House of Commons, up to a maximum of 0.2% of salary.
-The Treasury can also contribute up to £215,000 annually and the trustees can return surplus funds to the Treasury.
+The fund is primarily financed by a levy on MPs' salaries, set annually by the House of Commons (up to a maximum of 0.2% of salary).
+The Treasury can also contribute up to £215,000 per year, subject to review and potential adjustments.
+The bill allows the trustees to return any surplus funds to the Treasury.

 Government Spending